 The constitution guarantees Bhutanese citizens the right to hold property.
 A full cadastral survey was completed in 2003 and enabled the clear definition of land holdings.
+A resurvey program was undertaken 2008 to 2013.
 There are well-maintained records of land holdings and ownership.
 The Land Act of 2007 provides comprehensive coverage of the regulation and administration of land and is administered by the National Land Commission.
 There are few large landowners and foreign ownership of land is not permitted.
-The World Bank ranked Bhutan 86 out of 144 economies in registering property in 2015, well above its overall doing business ranking of 125.
+The World Bank ranked Bhutan 51 out of 144 economies in registering property in 2016 and 2017, well above its overall doing business ranking of 73 in 2017.
 Property rights are viewed as secure in all surveys, and the acquisition of property is not mentioned as a problem by businesses.
-The Lhotshampa, that is, people of Nepalese origin who cannot become citizens, do not enjoy such rights.
+However, the ACC has expressed concern about possible corrupt actions relating to land matters.
+The Lhotshampa, that is, people of Nepalese origin who cannot become citizens, do not enjoy these rights.